na-parse/credparser/README.md

 - Small automation scripts with no existing secrets system
 - Isolated management systems with strict access rules
-- User credentials being encodes are restricted
-  - API specific service accounts, minimum necessary access

-Encoding administrator or priviledged personal account credentials using `credparser` is _HIGHLY_ discouraged.
+- Service accounts or other restricted credential types

+Encoded credentials should only have the minimum necessary access to perform the required work to limit impact if they are exposed.
+You are _highly_ discouraged from using `credparser` to encode administrator or personal priviledged account credentials.

 ## Installation